310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% img /img/es/eventstory/ninjaclan/tetoraorigcg.jpg %}

 {% bubble Tetora v2 %}
 Yeah, and besides!
-If one person can’t think up something on their own, then with three people we’ll have three heads to brainstorm with—
+If one person can’t think up somethin’ on their own, then with three people we’ll have three heads to brainstorm with—

 Which means we’ll be three times smarter!

 We’ll be invincible together!
-We’ll turn as smart as a supercomputer, and come up with something good, don’tchu worry!
+We’ll turn as smart as a supercomputer, and come up with somethin’ good, don’tchu worry!
 {% endbubble %}

 {% bubble Midori sigh %}